norseghost/norseghost.github.io/_posts/2018-09-02-how-we-dress-and-social-signaling.md

 These social expectations also can apply more broadly to the breadth of a wardrobe.
 The workman might have flannels and cargo pants, but feel terribly self=conscious in a dress shirt (even when situationally appropriate); the designer probably owns both chinos and casual collared shirt; and the CEO most certainly has access to a nice-ish suit.

 Hell, even the rebellious youth referenced in the introductory paragraph gravitate towards eerily similar uniforms!
-Let us all be different, together, similarily...
+Let us all be different, together, similarly...

 These are, of course, gross generalizations.
 The worker might be just as fashion-forward as the designer, and the CEO might well say 'fuck it!', and wear a black turtleneck, jeans, and New Balance sneakers to anything.
 But I hope I have